Moffefe/MycoBox/docs/firmware-update.md

 * keep the browser page open,
 * do not restart the controller,
 * do not disconnect power,
+* make sure the controlled environment can tolerate temporary loss of automation,
 * download firmware only from the official MycoBox release page.

 Official firmware releases are available at: